 ReAct Prompting

-ReAct prompting is the Reasoning and Acting pattern for language-model agents: the model alternates between reasoning traces, tool or environment actions, and observations so it can plan, gather information, update its state, and continue the task.
+ReAct prompting is the Reasoning and Acting pattern for language-model agents: a model alternates between task reasoning, tool or environment actions, and observations so it can plan, gather evidence, update state, and decide the next step under application control.

 Definition

 ReAct is short for Reasoning and Acting.
-In the original formulation, a language model is prompted to produce an interleaved trajectory: it reasons about the task, takes an action in an external environment, receives an observation, and then reasons again before choosing the next action.
+In the original formulation, a language model is prompted to produce an interleaved trajectory: it reasons about the task, requests or takes an action in an external environment, receives an observation, and then reasons again before choosing the next step.

 A simple ReAct loop has three roles: